Masterminds/sprig/docs/strings.md

 The above produces `[pi a]`

+`regexSplit` panics if there is a problem and `mustRegexSplit` returns an error to the template engine if there is a problem.

 ## See Also...

 The [Conversion Functions](conversion.html) contain functions for converting strings.
 The [String Slice Functions](string_slice.html) contains functions for working with an array of strings.